hex-digital/nuxtpress/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes do not generate any new warnings
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have added relevant tests for any new functionality I have added

 # JIRA Link